semanticlink/howtohypermedia/content/backend/aspnetcore-todo-api/3-modelling-domain-link-relations.md

 title: Modelling Domain
 pageTitle: The domain of the API is modelled primarily through link relations
 description: "Learn how to diagram the API textually and get also get visual output"
+question: PUML can be good for domain models because
+answers: ["Easy to produce in plain text", "Easily versionable", "Central to giving an overview", "All of the above"]
+correctAnswer: 3
 ---

 ![todo api](../../hypermedia/advanced/todo-api.png)